jiko/cyborgmanifesto/index.md

-<p>The permanent pardality of feminist points of view has consequences for
+<p>The permanent partiality of feminist points of view has consequences for
 our expectations of forms of political organization and participation.
 We do not need a totality in order to work well.
 The feminist dream of a common language, like all dreams for a perfectly true language, of perfectly faithful